 ModRoof specifies the following performance targets: 1.
 An affordable, improved alternative to available roofing systems.
 2. An insulated, fire resistant rain barrier to sustain a healthy living environment.
 3. The system is removable, so if the family must move, the roof can be packed up and relocated.

 The roofing panels have been tested for cross breaking strength, thermal conductivity, flammability, thermal stability, thermal shock, water absorption, and creep.
 Beyond these more formal tests performed by Nirma University, qualitative field tests and user reviews have also been done and several are available on ModRoof's Facebook page.
 Of the few installations, field tests and the user reviews have been positive.
 The system is strong such that the roof can support human occupancy - many families sleep on top of their roof during clear nights.
 A recent study performed by researchers at the Gujarat Institute of Desert Ecology, Indian Institute of Public Health, and the Mahila Housing Sewa Trust in India have compared the performance for thermal conductivity of a set of cool roof systems (including the ModRoof system) to conventional roofs made of tin, asbestos, cement sheets, and concrete slabs.
 The results of the study determined a reduction of 4.5 ºC in indoor temperature on roofs that used the ModRoof system compared to roofs that used tin, asbestos, cement sheets, and concrete slabs

 Installers of the roofing panels are subject to the general dangers of any construction site including working from heights and with sharp tools.

-The roof panels are generally installed on a metal frame of 50mm x 50mm tubes.
-ReMaterials has prototyped solar cells integrated into ModRoof panels.
+The installation of the ModRoof system requires the complete removal of the existing roof.
+The roof panels are generally installed on a structure made of wood or metal rafters.
+Pal Re Materials Pvt Ltd has prototyped solar cells integrated into ModRoof panels.